 Is Your Business Prepared?—a guide to preparing a disaster recovery plan for your business.

 It’s a Disaster.
 Now What?—a guide to dealing with disaster for your business.

 Event Planner Smarts: Three Disaster Planning Tips—three important things to keep in mind when planning events for your company, or regional association.

-The Business Recovery Fund has been set up to help promotional products industry members and non-members get back to business in the wake of a federally-declared natural disaster.
+The Promotional Products Disaster Recovery Foundation has been set up to help promotional products industry members and non-members get back to business in the wake of a federally-declared natural disaster.
 The fund can help replace lost equipment and supplies—computers, cell phones, office supplies, promotional products catalogs and samples, provide a work area, or give other assistance as needed to get a business up and running as soon as possible.